pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 SCST - App Scanning includes the following features:

-- Tekton is leveraged as the orchestrator of the scan to align with overall Tanzu Application Platform use of Tekton for multi-step activities.
+- Tekton is used as the orchestrator of the scan to align with overall Tanzu Application Platform use of Tekton for multi-step activities.
-- New Scans are defined as CRDs that represent specific scanners (e.g. GrypeImageVulnerabilityScan).
+- New scans are defined as CRDs that represent specific scanners (e.g. GrypeImageVulnerabilityScan).
 Mapping logic turns the domain-specific specifications into a Tekton PipelineRun.
 - CycloneDX-formatted scan results are pushed to an OCI registry for long-term storage.

 ## Installing App Scanning in a cluster